Kandarp08/Library-Management-System/README.md

 1. Modular - The source code is broken down into various modules, and each module is implemented in a separate file.

-2. Scalable - It is very easy to add more functionalities, both on the server as well as the client side.
+2. Extensible - It is very easy to add more functionalities, both on the server as well as the client side.

 The project contains the following directories: